debsin/dropClust/README.md

 Filtering and Normalization
 ---------------------------

 Filter poor quality cells.
-A threshold is provided so that the total UMI count across all genes of the filtered cells is greater than `th`. `th` corresponds to the total count of a cell.
+A threshold is provided such that the total UMI count across all genes of the filtered cells is greater than `th`. `th` corresponds to the total count of a cell.

 ``` r
 filtered.data = filter_cells(mouse.data,th = 5000)